brycehill/ns-upload/README.md

 ```

 ####url
-URL to a updateFile RESTlet in your NS instance.
-Someday, maybe we'll use SOAP, but for now this.
+URL to a updateFile RESTlet in your NS instance. ~~Someday, maybe we'll use SOAP, but for now this.~~ Never.
 ####nsRootPath
 Path to the directory within the file cabinet that your project lives.
 ####watched